 Vera joined Payette in 2014.
-After helping complete the Skolkovo Institute of Science and Technology project, she contributed to the Amherst College New Science Center project, including the lab and classroom designs and also throughout construction, completing the meticulous execution of almost every interior space.
+She contributed to the Amherst College New Science Center project, including the lab and classroom designs and also throughout construction, completing the meticulous execution of almost every interior space.
 She is now working on the exterior skin development of the new Northeastern EXP project.
 Before joining Payette, she worked with Rafael Viñoly Architects on the Stanford Replacement Hospital and also at designLAB Architects.

 Vera received her Master of Architecture degree from Harvard Graduate School of Design and her Bachelor of Science degree in Architecture from the University of Michigan.

 Megan joined Payette in 2016 and has completed three projects from their first days to final construction completion.
 Megan simultaneously worked on the MIT Cleanroom Renovation and the UT Austin Research Greenhouse Addition as her first major projects at the firm.
 More recently, Megan completed the first phase of the Olin Hall Renovation for Chemical and Biomedical Engineering and the Master Plan for the Renovation of the Plant Science Building at Cornell University.
 She is currently the Co-Chair of our Young Designers Core.

 Megan received her Master of Architecture and Bachelor of Architecture from the University of Utah.

 Tara Dirrane, NCIDQ